James Baskett: Academy Honorary Award

 On March 20, 1948, Baskett received an Academy Honorary Award for his performance as Uncle Remus.

 He was the first African-American male actor to earn an Academy Award.
 Additionally, Baskett was the last adult actor to receive an Honorary Oscar for a single performance.

 Illness and death

-Baskett had been in poor health during the filming of Song of the South due to diabetes and he suffered a heart attack in December 1946 shortly after its release.
+Baskett had been in poor health during the filming of Song of the South due to chronic heart and kidney disease, and he suffered a heart attack in December 1946 shortly after its release.
 His health continued to decline, and he was often unable to attend the Amos 'n' Andy radio show he was on, missing almost half of the 1947–1948 season.
-On July 9, 1948, during the show's summer hiatus, James Baskett died at his home of heart failure resulting from diabetes at age 44.
+On July 9, 1948, during the show's summer hiatus, James Baskett died at his home of heart failure at age 44.
 He was survived by his wife Margaret and his mother Elizabeth.
 He is buried at Crown Hill Cemetery in Indianapolis.